ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/03-linear-probing.md

 A downside of separate chaining is that we abandon the benefits of storing all our map entries directly in an array.
-Storing values in a contiguous memory sequence has major performance benefits due to the caching behavior of modern computers, and having an array of map entries is a simpler data model than having an array of linked lists of map entries.
+Storing values in a contiguous memory sequence has major performance benefits due to the caching behaviour of modern computers, and having an array of map entries is a simpler data model than having an array of linked lists of map entries.